 Research | Current

-I am a social anthropologist whose primary research areas are the body, citizenship, and subjectivity.
-My specific interests include the politics of the body; embodiment and affect; new health technologies; gender and family; childhood and youth; history, memory, and the senses; and political violence.
-I have long-standing research interests in the Czech Republic, also conduct research in New Zealand, and have in the past worked in Fiji.
+I am a social anthropologist whose primary research areas are the body, state-citizen relations, and subjectivity.
+My specific interests include the politics of the body; embodiment and affect; the politics of medicine; crises and states of emergency; new health technologies; history, memory, and the senses; and political violence.
+I currently conduct research in the Czech Republic and New Zealand, and have in the past worked in Fiji.

 My most recent book project is a phenomenologically-inspired, ethnographic examination of our ways of seeing, experiencing, and moving through the world and the kinds of persons we become through them, a process I refer to as traversing.
 Drawing from philosophical concepts developed by two continental philosophers, Martin Heidegger and Jan Patočka, and putting them in conversation with ethnographic analysis of the lives of contemporary Czechs, the book examines how embodiment is crucial for understanding our being-in-the-world.
 In particular, I examine three kinds of movements we make as embodied actors in the world: how we move through time and space, be it by walking along city streets, gliding across the dance floor, or clicking our way across digital landscapes; how we move towards and away from one another, as erotic partners, family members, or fearful, ethnic “others;” and how we move towards ourselves and the earth we live upon.
 Traversing: Embodied Lifeworlds in the Czech Republic is forthcoming (May 2020) from Cornell University Press.